esomo22e/svelte-dataviz-template/README.md

 1. Run the `build` command as seen above.

-2. Upload the contents of the /public/ folder to Cyberduck.
+2. Upload the contents of the /public/ folder to the FTP server.

 3. Open the `index.html` file of that folder in a text editor.